Marcel Varnel: Biography

 He was born Marcel Hyacinthe le Bozec in Paris, France.

 Varnel started his working life on the Paris stage, soon becoming a director of musical comedies.
-In 1925 he moved to New York City working as director in several Broadway operettas, musicals and dramas for the Shubert family.
-This was followed by a move to Hollywood where he directed three low budget thrillers.
+In 1925, he moved to New York City, working as director in several Broadway operettas, musicals and dramas for the Shubert family.
+This was followed by a move to Hollywood, where he directed three low budget thrillers.

 In 1934, he moved to England and it was as a director of British comedies – initially working at British International Pictures, Elstree, then moving in 1936 to Gainsborough Pictures – where he produced his best films.
 Among the performers he worked with were Will Hay, The Crazy Gang, Arthur Askey and George Formby.

-He died in a car crash near Rake, West Sussex.
+He died on 13 July 1947 in a car crash near Rake, West Sussex.